To Commission Sculptures or Tables

 4. Review the sculpture & second payment due

-The client will review the clay sculpture/drawings if they are created, a second sitting will be scheduled to help the artist put the final touches on the piece.
+Client review of the clay sculpture/drawings if created, a second sitting will be scheduled to help the artist put the final touches on the piece.
 Once the client has approved the clay sculpture/drawings, the second payment, equaling 1/3 of the total cost, is due to the artist.

 5. Sculpture sent to the foundry